 Devil is in the details

-It’s fine line to walk reaching a grand style café that has both a warm and a modern contemporary feel.
+It’s a fine line to walk, reaching a grand style café that has both a warm and a modern contemporary feel.
 Sophisticated warm materials like sanded concrete in different hues of green, walnut veneer and custom made brass objects are mixed with huge robust concrete surfaces.
-Vintage style chairs, barstools, custom made mirrors and typical cafe lighting lift up the grey tones shedding a cozy atmosphere throughout the restaurant.
+Vintage style chairs, barstools, custom made mirrors and typical cafe lighting lift up the grey tones shedding a cosy atmosphere throughout the restaurant.
 Custom detailing is the icing on the cake.
-For example the build-in flower box that sits right between two benches, the thin brass strips lining different floor materials or the floor to ceiling radiator almost acting as a cream colored curtain.
-The cozy atmosphere is enhanced by its seating layout.
-Round tables in the middle contrast with the square tables facing fixed benches squeezed between the walls and pillars.
+For example the thin brass strips lining different floor materials or the floor to ceiling radiator almost acting as a cream coloured curtain.

-The neighborhood where Statencafé resides is one with a great history.
-As it was not affected by the 1940 bombing many of its original buildings still stand today.
-The same goes for Statencafé’s building with its repetitive windowed facade lined with a vertical strip of glass marking the staircase.
+Statencafé’s building with its repetitive windowed facade lined with a vertical strip of glass marking the staircase oozes history.
 This exact facade is used as the primary element within the logo.
 Lettering and colour scheme are uncompromising and straightforward balancing out the detailed facade illustration that can be left out if necessary.
-A second logo is a boxed version of the primary logo has been added for design items that can’t handle the fine detailing of the primary logo.
-The blue forms a powerfull contrast with the warm interior and the delicious food served as the logo is depicted on menus, plates and glasses.
+A second logo is a boxed version of the primary logo that has been added for design items that can’t handle the fine detailing of the primary logo.
+The blue forms a powerful contrast with the warm interior and the delicious food served as the logo is depicted on menus, plates and glasses.
 Personnel stand out with their bright blue aprons.